Nonye2K3/chia/FAQ.md

 Yes.
 Pi 3 and Pi 4 don't have AES acceleration on the CPU and plotting currently relies upon that acceleration.
 This means that the Pi will never be a good plotting host, but we have made AES acceleration optional so one can install and run harvesters, farmers, and full nodes on the Pi.
 We have not tested Pi 3 yet so any feedback would be welcomed.

+# Wallet GUI won't start on my linux distribution.

+Some linux distros don't allow Electron to install correctly.
+The error is some variant of `The SUID sandbox helper binary was found, but is not configured correctly`.
+Details and fixes are in [Electron Issue 17972](https://github.com/electron/electron/issues/17972).
+Thanks @kargakis.

 # Why does chia-blockchain require python 3.7 or greater?

 The codebase takes advantage of the newest async generators, especially async/await, which requires 3.7 or better.
 Python has a [walk through of Async IO](https://realpython.com/async-io-python/) and the related python 3.7 requirements.